Start Automating Your Business Like a Pro: Easy Steps

 One client had such niche scheduling requirements and therefore, quite a complicated system to manage them, that appointments were being booked at wrong times, people received confirmations late or never, and data needed to be input twice.
 It was a headache, and it was hurting their brand reputation.

 Custom integration and automation did away with all of this, apart from having a 450% monetary ROI in the first year alone.
 Saving their employees 10 hours a week, at $20/h, meant they saved a total of $10,400 and only spent $2,300.
+Dive deeper into automation’s ROI potential in our article on workflow automation ROI.

 At the same time, don’t let your imagination stop you.
 You would be surprised at how many things can be automated, despite seemingly requiring thought.
 “Thought”, so-to-speak, can be automated through relatively simple code and rules, and on the particularly complex end, through natural language processing, or pattern recognition.

 Taking a look at popular automation can give you an idea.
 Just as well, asking your employees can give you a great insight into what bogs their day down.
 Warning: approaching this tactfully is key to a successful implementation, as employee buy-in is paramount.
 It can be easy to fear for one’s job when the business owner starts talking about automation.
-See how to approach the conversation on the second part of this blog.

 Read: Losing Jobs to Automation